 You will need to download some software from the SR Research forum.
 This is a closed forum, but you can register free of charge.

-The Eyelink display software provides the libraries that are required to communicate with the Eyelink PC.
+The Eyelink Developers Kit (sometimes called Display Software) provides the libraries that are required to communicate with the Eyelink PC.
 You can find it here:

 If you extract the .zip, and then run the .exe installer, the EyeLink display will be installed in one of the following folders (depending on your version of Windows: